Tumaris-Paris/Tumaris-personal-website-nextjs/README.md

 # Tumaris Personal Website (Next.js)

-This is my personal website project, built with [Next.js](https://nextjs.org/) and styled using [Tailwind CSS](https://tailwindcss.com/).
+This is my first ever personal website project, built with [Next.js](https://nextjs.org/) and styled using [Tailwind CSS](https://tailwindcss.com/).
 The website showcases my interests, including my love for cats and reading, and serves as a creative way to explore modern web development tools.

 ## 🎼 Website Preview